Creditors of bankrupt rare earths miner Molycorp reach deal

 However, a global economic slowdown and China’s easing of export restrictions sent prices for rare earths tumbling.
 Molycorp filed for bankruptcy in June.

-The creditors focused their litigation on an Oaktree loan extended to Molycorp just 10 months before the miner filed for bankruptcy.
-The investment firm provided $198.7 million, yet the terms of the loan allowed it to claim repayment for $373.8 million, according to court documents.

-Under the settlement, if Molycorp reorganizes, Oaktree Capital Management will own 92.5 percent of the company while junior creditors will own the rest.
+If Molycorp reorganizes, Oaktree Capital Management will own 92.5 percent of the company while junior creditors will own the rest.
 If Molycorp is sold, Oaktree will receive 92.5 percent of the proceeds, up to a maximum of $513.8 million, with the remainder going to junior creditors.
+(Reporting by Tom Hals in Wilmington, Delaware; Editing by Chris Reese)